icgood/swim-protocol/_sources/intro.rst.txt

       in the cluster based on their most recently known :term:`status` and :term:`metadata`.

+   peer member
+      One of the :term:`member` instances that is remote in the cluster.
+A copy of each peer member's :term:`status` and :term:`metadata` is maintained by the :term:`local member` and updated based on failure detection and dissemination.

    status
-      One of three states that a remote :term:`member` can hold, as perceived the :term:`local member`: :term:`online`, :term:`suspect`, or
+      One of three states that a :term:`peer member` can hold, as perceived the :term:`local member`: :term:`online`, :term:`suspect`, or
       :term:`offline`.

    online : status
-      A :term:`status` meaning recent failure detection attempts have successfully received an :term:`ack` from the remote :term:`member`.
+      A :term:`status` meaning recent failure detection attempts have successfully received an :term:`ack` from the :term:`peer member`.

    suspect : status
       A :term:`status` meaning that a recently-online :term:`member` has not